chriscarrollsmith/epson-connect-js/Pseudocode.md

 Client.js:

-Import the modules AuthContext, Printer, Scanner
+- Import the modules AuthContext from './Authenticate.js', Printer from './Printer.js', Scanner from './Scanner.js'

 Define the class Client with:

-    - The constructor that takes the parameters: baseUrl, printerEmail, clientId, clientSecret
+  - The constructor that takes the parameters: printerEmail, clientId, clientSecret, baseUrl with a default value of 'https://api.epsonconnect.com'
-        - If no baseUrl is provided, set it to the Epson Connect base URL
+    - If printerEmail is not provided, get it from the environment variables, throw error if not present
-        - If no printerEmail is provided, set it to the one from environment variables, throw error if not present
+    - If clientId is not provided, get it from the environment variables, throw error if not present
-        - If no clientId is provided, set it to the one from environment variables, throw error if not present
+    - If clientSecret is not provided, get it from the environment variables, throw error if not present
-        - If no clientSecret is provided, set it to the one from environment variables, throw error if not present
+    - Initialize an instance of AuthContext (authContext) with baseUrl, printerEmail, clientId, clientSecret

-        - Initialize an instance of AuthContext with baseUrl, printerEmail, clientId, clientSecret
+  - A method 'initialize' that calls the '_initialize' method of the 'authContext' instance

   - A method 'deauthenticate' that calls the '_deauthenticate' method of the 'authContext' instance

-    - A getter 'printer' that creates a new Printer instance using the 'authContext' instance
+  - A getter 'printer' that creates and returns a new Printer instance using the 'authContext' instance

-    - A getter 'scanner' that creates a new Scanner instance using the 'authContext' instance
+  - A getter 'scanner' that creates and returns a new Scanner instance using the 'authContext' instance

 Define the class ClientError which extends the base Error class:
   - The constructor takes a parameter 'message' and sets its 'name' property to 'ClientError'

 Export the classes Client and ClientError